 OS Compatibility and alert/notification ability: Splunk runs on Windows 64-bit versions as well as Linux and Mac OSX, syslog functionality varies; no real alerting or notification functionality for syslog

 The Dude, despite it's odd name, is an interesting and free option for general network management – it comes with a built-in syslog server which can be enabled with ease as well as provides functionality for remote logging via RouterOS.

 OS Compatibility and alert/notification ability: Most versions of Windows, recommended Windows 2000 or newer, also runs on Linux or MacOS using Wine/Darwine; email based notification with some on-screen alert or log-based alert options, too

 It's breadth of coverage does mean less features, and overall the software is pretty cut and dry – which isn't always a bad thing!
 Handles all basic Syslog message gathering and storage

 OS Compatibility and alert/notification ability: Runs as Windows service, compatible with most newer Windows versions after 2000; email based notifications

-Syslog Server (Abandoned)
+8. Syslog Server (Abandoned)